sanderhouttekier/uberquery/readme.md

 ## Remarks Or Issues

 Got a remark or issue?
 I'm open to improvements so post your remarks in the [issues](/saelfaer/uberquery/issues)

+## credits

+The idea for this project sprung when I was using [node-restful](baugarten/node-restful) and wanted to use his ease of filtering on a custom route not falling in his restful way of working.
+I created this project from scratch but can't say some of the code isn't heavily influenced by the way node-restful works.

 ## License (MIT)